Hi. I am the filmmaker behind TEDTalks, the Peabody Award winning video series watched over one billion times (even in outer space).

-Jason Wishnow is the filmmaker behind TEDTalks, the Peabody Award winning video series watched nearly a billion times (even in outer space).
-Wishnow works at the intersection of film and emerging technologies and has been called an “online-video virtuoso” (New York Times, 2009), the “enfant terrible of digital film” (The Guardian, 2000), and one of the ten most influential digital filmmakers of 1999 (RES Magazine).
+Jason Wishnow works at the intersection of film and emerging technologies and has been called “no stranger to difficult shoots” (Wired UK, 2014), an “online-video virtuoso” (New York Times, 2009), the “enfant terrible of digital film” (The Guardian, 2000), and one of the ten most influential digital filmmakers of 1999 (RES Magazine).
 Prior to joining TED, Wishnow founded one of the first film websites, The New Venue, in the mid-’90s, an entire decade before YouTube.
 In 2000, Wishnow organized the first handheld/mobile film festival, The Aggressively Boring Film Festival, named after the technical limitations of its time.
-As a director, Wishnow’s short films and music videos have played on television and in over 100 film festivals worldwide including Sundance, Seattle, São Paulo, Hong Kong, and RESFEST.
-Wishnow’s most recent project is We Are All Radioactive, a crowd-funded, bilingual, episodic documentary series about surfers and fishermen rebuilding coastal Japan after the 2011 tsunami and nuclear meltdown.
-Wishnow currently develops and directs narrative feature films, privately consults about digital video strategy, and continues to creative direct TEDTalks as TED’s “Film Director at Large.”
+As a director, Wishnow’s short films and videos have played on television, in museums, and at over 100 film festivals worldwide including Sundance, Seattle, São Paulo, and Hong Kong.
+Wishnow’s most recent project is a controversial sci-fi film made in China: The Sand Storm (沙尘暴).

 This one goes out to all the TEDx organizers who might have stumbled upon my profile.
 Here are two videos on how to shoot a TEDTalk from 2010: http://vimeo.com/20220549 and 2011: http://youtu.be/rf_Lm5IEmb4 - Enjoy!

 I have a thing for the movies (watching, making, and living my life like a poor substitute for them).

 Talk to me about